A guide to a chinchorrear in Puerto Rico - Lonely Planet

 The promise of what’s in store for you and your stomach begins upon arrival in Puerto Rico.
 A heavy aroma of beans and rice wafts through Luis Muñoz Marín International Airport – you’re going to eat well here.

-In a chinchorrear, families and friends come together, occasionally wearing matching shirts or colors, and travel from one restaurant (called chinchorreos) to another eating, drinking and, if you’re lucky, singing and dancing salsa and merengue.
-Though you can indulge all year round, chinchorrear in Puerto Rico typically happen around the holiday season.
+In a chinchorreo, families and friends come together, occasionally wearing matching shirts or colors, and travel from one restaurant (called chinchorreos) to another eating, drinking and, if you’re lucky, singing and dancing salsa and merengue.
+Though you can indulge all year round, chinchorreo in Puerto Rico typically happen around the holiday season.

 The vibe is fun and joyful as most chinchorreos are locally owned, family-run businesses that have been around for generations.
 They’re usually casual affairs, sometimes just simple shacks on the side of the road.